Debitsme/terraform-begineer-bootcamp-2023/README.md

 # Terraform Beginner Bootcamp 2023
+- The code repo for the below project is [main source code](https://github.com/omenking/terraform-beginner-bootcamp-2023/tree/main)
 ## Semantic versioning  :mage:

 I am doing this for fun and there are no catches here.